 Not only does it have an epic design, but a great price tag too.
 Definitely, a Chromebook that gives you superb value.
-This Chromebook is one of the smallest and lightest there is and is built in a sturdy and durable design.
+This Chromebook is one of the smallest and lightest there is, and built in a sturdy and durable design.

-This is a great 2-in-1 with 360-degree hinges that support four modes of use:
+This is a great 2-in-1 with 360 degree hinges that supports four modes of use:

 The display for a Chromebook is above average and will allow you to see some sharp visuals and solid colors.
 The keyboard is comfortable to use and, despite it being small, the keys are well spaced.